adambiltcliffe/codex/readme.md

 # Other stuff to do

-Use a schema validation library to simplify action checking Make sure it works out of the box, i.e. without npm linking playground
+Figure out how to make triggers track their source when the ability isn't printed on the card Use a schema validation library to simplify action checking Make sure it works out of the box, i.e. without npm linking playground